cabanem/workato/code-connectors/rag-utility/RUNBOOK.md

 * Consider a “vector dimension check” in **Calculate vector similarity** and **Format embeddings** to catch model mismatches early.
 * If you need local development, use the SDK Gem and CLI (RSpec + VCR).([Workato Docs][22])

-This is the pragmatic core: wire the connection, pick the right action for the job, and keep your regions and table schemas straight.
-The rest is just honest plumbing.

 [1]: https://developers.google.com/style/highlights "Highlights | Google developer documentation style guide"
 [2]: https://docs.workato.com/developing-connectors/sdk.html "Connector SDK"
 [3]: https://docs.workato.com/data-tables.html "Data tables"